oliviarmunoz/61040-portfolio/assignments/pset1/exercise3.md

 # Exercise 3

-### Comparing concepts
+## Comparing concepts

+### Personal Access Tokens

 ```
-concept PersonalAccessToken [User]
+concept PersonalAccessToken
   purpose
-    allow limited access to known users without using the account password
+    allows a user to authenticate to a service (with limited/scoped permissions) without using their account password

   principle
     after a user registers with a username and password,
-    they can create a personal access token (PAT).
+    they can create a personal access token (PAT), each with a defined scope of permissions and an expiration date;
-    Then they can authenticate with that same username and the token string,
+    then, they can authenticate using their username and a token string instead of their password (if the token is valid);
-    and be treated each time as the same user,
-    but only with the access permitted by the token’s scopes.
+    on successful authentication, the user is treated as themselves, but limited to the access permitted by the token’s scope;
+    a token becomes invalid if it is revoked or after it expires.

   state
     a set of Users with